sensu/sensu-docs/content/sensu-go/5.18/guides/use-federation.md

 {{% notice note %}}
 **NOTE**: Create a replicator for each resource type you want to replicate.
-Replicating `Namespace` resources will **not** replicate the resources that belong to those namespaces.
+Replicating `namespace` resources will **not** replicate the resources that belong to those namespaces.
 {{% /notice %}}

 For example, these etcd replicator resources will replicate ClusterRoleBinding resources from  the`gateway` cluster to two target clusters: